section-engineering-education/engineering-education/content/articles/how-to-perform-parallel-computing-using-matlab/index.md

 #### Parallel computing using explicit techniques

-It means that with this specific function, the user can specify the number of workers he would want to work on that specific task.
+It means that with this specific function, the user can specify the number of workers they want on that specific task.

 The user then decides to use a specific function to parallelize the work to obtain the results.
-We will focus more on this for this article.
+This article will focus more on this.

 This method uses `parfor` function.

-Here we need to have no dependency between the different tasks.
+Here we need not to have any dependency between the different tasks.

 For example:

 ![matlab client](/engineering-education/how-to-perform-parallel-computing-using-matlab/parallel_two.png)

-In the above example, we have a Matlab clien.
+In the above example, we have a Matlab client.
 The rectangle is the task that we are to perform.

 We can see that if we perform sequentially, we take a longer time, while splitting the task into three workers reduces the execution time.

 It is also visible that the difference between the `for` and the `parfor` syntax is not so much.

-Therefore, the only thing that you should ensure is that the function `myFun` should be completely independent.
+Therefore, the only thing that you should ensure is that the function `myFun` is completely independent.

 ### Mechanics of `parfor` loops